azsk/DevOpsKit-docs/12-AzSK setup to scan subscriptions across tenants/README.md

 ### <b>Steps to follow: </b>
 1. Go to your central subscription.
-2. Create a new service principal and note down it's 'Object Id'.
+2. Go to 'App registrations' and click on '+New registration'.
+3. Select type 'Accounts in any organizational directory (Any Azure AD directory - Multitenant)'.
+4. Provide 'Name' and click on 'Register'.
+5. Once the app registration is completed, click on 'Managed application in local directory' under 'Overview'.
+6. It will open up 'Properties' blade of the enterprise application.
+Note the 'ObjectId' of the application.
+It would be required in the further steps.
-3. Update the [CrossTenantParams.json](./CrossTenantParams.json) with the collected prerequisites.
+7. Update the [CrossTenantParams.json](./CrossTenantParams.json) with the collected prerequisites.
-4. Deploy the [delegatedResourceManagement.json](./delegatedResourceManagement.json) and [CrossTenantParams.json](./CrossTenantParams.json) to the target subscription using the commands below:
+8. Deploy the [delegatedResourceManagement.json](./delegatedResourceManagement.json) and [CrossTenantParams.json](./CrossTenantParams.json) to the target subscription using the commands below:

     ```PowerShell
     # Log in first with Connect-AzAccount